The Best 5th Wheel for Full-Time Living

 Speaking from experience, it can be easy for your living space to start feeling cramped during the months when you don’t feel as comfortable spending time outside.

-What you’ll need to consider is where it’s most important to you to have that extra space.
-While a bedroom pop-out might sound good in theory, it might not serve you best if you only really use that space for sleeping and, instead, spend most of your free time in the living area.
+What you’ll need to consider is where it’s most important to you to have extra space.
+While a bedroom slideout might sound good in theory, it might not serve you best if you only really use that space for sleeping and, instead, spend most of your free time in the living area.

 Kitchen Design